SladeMahoney/kickstarter-analysis/README.md

 * Overall, starting a campaign in May/June is the best time for the client to launch her kickstarter.
 * Theatre and play kickstarter campaigns are generally successful with an over 60% success rate of hitting their goals.
 * Successful US theater/play campaigns have an average goal of about $5,000.
 Campaign goal should be around this mark.

+# Recommendations
+* Client should start campaign in May or June with a project goal of $5,000 or less.